AnnikaPeacockAI/CapstoneFlightPrices2/README.md

 Max Bins: 32
 Num Trees: 20
 Feature Subset Strategy: auto
 The Random Forest model provided a significant improvement over the baseline Linear Regression model.
+This is the model we ended up choosing.

 Gradient Boosted Trees (GBT) Regressor
 RMSE on Test Data: 2467.86